AdamMc331/EspressoPatronum/EspressoPatronumLondon/espresso_patronum_london.md

 - Don't code yourself into a corner with additional complexity
     - Don't chain robots
     - Don't include any logic in the robot methods
-- This concept is not specific to Espresso
+- This concept is not specific to Espresso, or UI testing